agiledigital-labs/print-provision-greengrass/README.md

 ### For Production

 todo finish this
-todo write a script for this
+todo write a script for this. maybe use GGP. not sure it supports GGv2 yet though

-1. Create the ReceiptPrinterMQTTInterface Lambda function in AWS.
-1. Edit `ReceiptPrinterMQTTInterface-component.yaml` and set `lambdaArn` to the ARN of the function you created.
+1. todo update the step below to use the recipes instead
 1. Create/update the component in Greengrass.
 Take note of the `componentVersion` it prints out.
    ```
    aws greengrassv2 create-component-version \